 - identify which marketing tools really work, which don’t and which need to be improved.

 Distributing sales leads quickly

 Recent researches have shown that if you respond within 24 hours of a prospect contacting you, your rate of sales closing goes up effectively.
-You will distinguish yourself and your company from other competitors by quick answer.
-But keep in mind that your reply shouldn’t be an automated email responder but a personal phone call from a sales person.
-By this, you will double your chances for getting a new lead.
+You will distinguish yourself and your company from other competitors by a quick answer.
+But keep in mind that your reply shouldn’t be an automated email responder but a personal phone call from a salesperson.
+By this, you will double your chances of getting a new lead.

 Organizing team meeting